Ports in Odisha: Modern history

 The primary and the only major port in the state is the Paradip Port.
 Biju Patnaik, the then Chief Minister of Odisha, is the founding father of Paradip Port.
 It is situated 210 nautical miles south of Kolkata and 260 nautical miles north of Vishakhapatnam on the east coast on the shore of Bay of Bengal.

 The Dhamra Port is the second port to start operation, which is located in Bhadrak district, Odisha, India, on the shore of the Bay of Bengal about seven kilometres from Dhamra town.
 The agreement to develop the port was signed by the state government in April 1998.
 The Port received its first vessel on 8 February 2010 and the first commercial vessel on 10 April 2011.

 The Gopalpur port started commercial operations in 2013 as an all-weather port.
 Around 7,500 metric tonne of ilmenite, a sand mineral product of Orissa Sand Complex (OSCOM) division of Indian Rare Earths Limited(IREL), was shipped in a small vessel to South Korea.

+Maritime Board

+The Odisha Maritime Board was established on 28 March 2022 by the Government of Odisha as the agency to promote the development of ports and inland waterways in the state of Odisha.